cogini/mix_systemd/README.md

 ## Usage

-First, use the `systemd.init` task to copy the default template files from the library to the `rel/templates/systemd` directory in your project.
+First, use the `systemd.init` task to copy the default template files from `mix_systemd` to the `rel/templates/systemd` directory in your project.
+Copying them allows you to make local customizations if necessary.

 ```shell
 mix systemd.init